khrykin/CXXProxyKit/README.md

 @end

 ```
-Then in Swift you have to conform it to `Sequence`:
+Then in Swift you have to conform it to `CXXProxyArraySequence`:

 ```Swift